Jiajing Emperor: State finances at the beginning of the Jiajing Emperor's reign

-Yang Tinghe, upon the accession of the Jiajing Emperor, implemented a program of severe austerity.
-This was in response to the significant increase in the number of state-paid dignitaries during the previous century.
-The number of officers rose from less than 13,000 at the beginning of the Hongwu Emperor's reign (1368–1398) to 28,000 by the end, and eventually reached 100,000 in 1520; many of them lived in and around the capital.
+Upon the accession of the Jiajing Emperor, Yang Tinghe implemented a program of severe austerity.
+This followed the significant increase in the number of state-paid dignitaries during the previous century.
+The number of officers rose from less than 13,000 at the beginning of the Hongwu era (1368–1398) to 28,000 by the end, and eventually reached 100,000 in 1520; many of them lived in and around the capital.
 Many of these officers were surplus and did not actively serve in the military.
 The same was true for civil servants, resulting in a total of around 4 million dan of grain being imported to Beijing each year to support the needs of civil servants, soldiers, and officers.
 This grain was distributed at a rate of 1 dan (107.4 liters) per person per month, providing for approximately 300,000 individuals.
 In 1522, Yang took decisive action by cutting off payments to 148,700 supernumerary and honorary officers and officials, resulting in an annual reduction of 1.5 million dan of grain in state expenditure.
 This move proved to be beneficial in the mid-16th century, as the savings allowed the authorities to convert the 1.5 million dan of grain tax into a silver tax, greatly improving the state's finances.